VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 Val.chain(v => Fx(v).chain(Gx));
 ```

-> Notice that the comment says "equivalent to" although in most cases it should have identical results, this doesn't necessarily means that it should be read like equality, it should read more like "it has the same effect as."
+> Notice that the comment says "equivalent to" although in most cases it should have identical results, this doesn't necessarily means that it should be read like equality, it is more like "it has the same effect as."

 This law is about the order of the operations.
 In the first statement notice that it reads like a sequence, it goes one after the other.
 In the second statement it's like one operation wraps around the other.
-And this part is interesting, see this `Fx(value).chain(Gx)`?
-The second `chain` comes directly from `Fx`.
+And this part is interesting, `Fx(value).chain(Gx)`.
+That second `chain` comes directly from `Fx`.
 We can tell that `Fx` and `Gx` are functions that return a data type that also follows this law.

-Let's see this in practice with another data type that everyone is familiar with, arrays.
+Let's see this in practice with another data type everyone is familiar with, arrays.
 It turns out that arrays follow this law (sorta).
-I know there is no `chain` in the `Array` prototype but there is a `flatMap` which behaves just the same.
+I know there is no `chain` in the `Array` prototype but there is a `flatMap` which behaves just like it.

 ```js
 const to_uppercase = (str) => str.toUpperCase();